webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/circleci.md

           - checkout # check out the code in the project directory
           # Add the necessary steps to deploy your website.
           - run: npm install hint --no-save
-          - run: node node_modules/hint/dist/src/bin/hint.js https://url-to-your-project --tracking=on
+          - run: node node_modules/hint/dist/src/bin/hint.js https://url-to-your-project --telemetry=on
     ```

-2. By `env` variable: You need to configure the `env` variable `HINT_TRACKING` in
+2. By `env` variable: You need to configure the `env` variable `HINT_TELEMETRY` in
    `.circleci/config.yml`:

     ```yml